Rust is an amazing language to work with. However, it comes with an oft-misunderstood tool known as Cargo.

 What is Cargo in Rust?

 Cargo is Rust’s build system and package manager.
-With this tool, you’ll get a repetitive build because it allows Rust packages to declare their dependencies in the manifest,
+With this tool, you’ll get a repeatable build because it allows Rust packages to declare their dependencies in the manifest,

 rustup, Cargo is also installed.